 Abu Dabab Bay – Marsa Abu Dabab

-Maximum Depth: 20m
+Maximum Depth: 20m (66 feet)

 Easily accessed directly from the beach, this is a rewarding dive site with a lot to offer for all levels of divers.
 Many divers try their luck spotting a dugong grazing on the seagrass!
-However, there’s plenty more to see, including giant grazing green turtles, guitar rays, and cuttlefish.
-As well as ghost pipefish and seahorses for those with a good eye!
+However, there’s plenty more to see, including giant grazing green turtles, guitar rays, and cuttlefish as well as ghost pipefish and seahorses for those with a good eye!

 Recommended PADI Courses: Peak Performance Buoyancy, Project AWARE Specialist